Diablodeduivel/ED-Sun-Detector/README.md

 - **Intensity bar** — how strongly a star is detected (0–100%)
 - **Star color swatch** — dominant color of the detected pixels (helps you see which star profile matched)
 - **Sensitivity slider** — lower = triggers earlier/easier; default 4%
-- **SimHub JSON toggle** — enable/disable writing the status file
+- **SimHub JSON toggle** — enable/disable writing the status file to control it via SimHub
-- **Arduino serial toggle** — pick a COM port and connect your fan controller
+- **Arduino serial toggle** — enable/disable a COM port and connect your fan controller
 - **Test fan button** — ramps from full speed down to 0 so you can verify wiring

 ---